Joshua (2007 film): Plot

-That night, Brad installs a lock on his bedroom door and tells Joshua that his sister will be sleeping with him, fearing he will attempt to do something to Lily.
+That night, Brad installs a lock on his bedroom door and tells Joshua that Lily will be sleeping with him, fearing he will attempt to do something to her.
 He also brings Betsy, a psychologist, to meet Joshua.
 Betsy comes to the erroneous conclusion that Joshua is being abused, further frustrating Brad.
-Brad tells Joshua he is sending him away to a boarding school, causing Joshua to run away.
-When Brad arrives home, he immediately sees Joshua's school backpack on the kitchen floor.
-Brad calls out for Joshua numerous times while searching the residence for him, but his efforts are unsuccessful.
-Later in the evening Brad is laying with Lily on his bed lulling her to sleep.
-Brad then faintly hears Joshua crying, and he finds Joshua hiding in the kitchen.
-Joshua begged Brad not to send him away.
-Joshua wouldn't crawl out of his hiding place so Brad pulled him out, and Joshua cried out in pain.
-It was then that Brad discovered a large bruise on Joshua's back.
-Brad asked Joshua who gave him the bruise several times, and all Joshua would say was that he slipped.
+Brad announces that he is sending Joshua away to a boarding school, causing him to run away.
+Later in the evening, Brad is laying with Lily on his bed lulling her to sleep.
+Brad then hears Joshua crying, and finds him hiding in the kitchen begging Brad not to send him away.
+Joshua refuses to crawl out of his hiding place so Brad pulls him out, and Joshua cries out in pain.
+Brad then discovers a bruise on Joshua's back.
+Brad asks Joshua who gave him the bruise, but all Joshua says is that he slipped.

-The next morning, Brad and Joshua go for a walk with his sister, but Joshua steals her pacifier, causing her to cry.
+The next morning, while going for a walk with Brad and Lily, Joshua steals her pacifier, causing her to cry.
 When Brad confronts him, Joshua begins to mock him, causing him to strike Joshua.
 Brad tries to apologize but Joshua further taunts him, driving Brad to beat his son in public, strengthening Joshua's case of abuse and sending Brad to jail for assault.
-It is indicated that Joshua also framed his father for tampering with Abby's medications, suggesting that Brad will spend the rest of his life in prison, leaving Ned to adopt Joshua and Lily.
+Joshua also frames his father for tampering with Abby's medications, suggesting that Brad will spend the rest of his life in prison, leaving Ned to adopt Joshua and Lily.

-In the last scene, Ned sits with Joshua at the piano and the two compose a song.
-Joshua sings about how his parents both will never be loved by anyone now, and that he only wanted to be with Ned and got rid of everyone else.
-Ned finally realizes what Joshua has done and looks at him with a disturbed glance.
+Ned later sits with Joshua at the piano, and the two compose a song.
+Joshua sings about how his parents will never be loved by anyone now, and that he only wanted to be with Ned and got rid of everyone else.
+It is through this that Ned finally realizes what Joshua has done and looks at him with a disturbed glance.